Tap to join GraphicOnline WhatsApp News Channel

 Nation looks up to Speaker

-“We expect our NDC colleagues to do the needful to keep the peace in the Chamber but is for the Speaker to make the final determination.
+“We expect our NDC colleagues to do the needful to keep the peace in the Chamber but it is for the Speaker to make the final determination.
 The nation is looking up to the Speaker and with all his years in politics, this is a crucial moment for him to add weight to what we have done to preserve the peace,” he said.

-NPP are peaceful
+NPP peaceful

-Explaining NPP caucus’ decision to walkout, Mr Afenyo-Markin said the NPP stood for peace and would not allow anybody to disturb the peace of the country.
+Explaining the NPP caucus’ decision to walkout, Mr Afenyo-Markin said the NPP stood for peace and would not allow anybody to disturb the peace of the country.

 “It is a notorious fact that we remain the majority caucus of this Parliament,” he said.